mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-1.md

 aspirations.

 Programming, according to the wisdom of 1998, would soon to be outsourced to countries with emerging economies like India, China and Russia.
-Programing was was a poor choice of profession for someone living in the United States.
+Programing was a poor choice of profession for someone living in the United States.

 "It really is very mundane," a teacher told me.
 "You could be someone that